open-mmlab/mmsegmentation/docs/en/tutorials/customize_datasets.md

 - `workers_per_gpu`: How many subprocesses per gpu to use for data loading. `0` means that the data will be loaded in the main process.

-**Note:** `samples_per_gpu` only works for model training, and `samples_per_gpu` default to 1 in mmseg when model testing and validataion.
+**Note:** `samples_per_gpu` only works for model training, and `samples_per_gpu` defaults to 1 in mmseg when model testing and validation.

-**Note:** before v0.24.1, except `train`, `val` `test`, `samples_per_gpu` and `workers_per_gpu`, the other keys in `data` must be the input keyword arguments for `dataloader` in pytorch, and the dataloaders used for model training, model validation and model test have same input arguments.
+**Note:** before v0.24.1, except `train`, `val` `test`, `samples_per_gpu` and `workers_per_gpu`, the other keys in `data` must be the input keyword arguments for `dataloader` in pytorch, and the dataloaders used for model training, model validation and model test have the same input arguments.
-In v0.24.1, mmseg supports to use `train_dataloader`, `test_dataloaser` and `val_dataloader` to specify different keyword arguments, and still supports the overall arguments definition but specific dataloader setting has higher prioty.
+In v0.24.1, mmseg supports to use `train_dataloader`, `test_dataloaser` and `val_dataloader` to specify different keyword arguments, and still supports the overall arguments definition but the specific dataloader setting has a higher priority.

 Here is an example for specific dataloader: